×

 Example:

-Conversational avatars play the part of a frustrated owner, a warranty auditor, or a parts supplier under pressure—reacting in real time to tone and choices so people can practice until confident.
+AI‑driven conversational avatars can represent a frustrated vehicle owner, a warranty auditor, or a parts supplier under pressure.
+They react in real time to the learner’s tone and choices, allowing people to practice until they feel confident.

 Let's discuss how AI-powered chatbots and virtual